 - Inpatients – one designated support person is identified for the entire inpatient stay and may visit during the hours of 12:00 Noon to 8:00 PM for COVID negative patients.

-- Outpatients – No visitors are permitted with the exception of one support person for patients with the special need for assistance such as decision-making, ambulation, etc. as determined by the clinical team.
+- Outpatients / Emergency Services – No visitors are permitted with the exception of one support person for patients with the special need for assistance such as decision-making, ambulation, etc. as determined by the clinical team.

-- Pediatric Patients – Two parents may visit patients under the age of 18 years.
+- Pediatric Patients – Up to two parents/guardians may support patients under the age of 18 years.

 - Surgery Patients – One designated support person / decision-maker permitted during sedation and at discharge.